Aldeia Itaóca: Notable Resident (Danilo Benites)

-Activist and former Chief of Aldeia Itaóca, Danilo Benites (or Vera) has been instrumental in protecting the rights of Guarani people through his annual statewide event Encontro de Jovens Lideranças Guarani do Estado de São Paulo (or Meeting of Young Guarani Leaders of the State of São Paulo).
-The first edition of the event, in 2017, brought together 60 young people from villages in the State of São Paulo.
+Activist and former Chief of Aldeia Itaóca, Danilo Benites (also known as Vera), has been involved in protecting the rights of Guarani people through his annual statewide event, the Encontro de Jovens Lideranças Guarani do Estado de São Paulo (Meeting of Young Guarani Leaders of the State of São Paulo).
+The first edition of the event, held in 2017, gathered 60 young people from villages across São Paulo state.
 “Now we get 100 young people from 24 villages in Brazil.
-There are also people from Rio de Janeiro, Paraná, Santa Catarina, I am proud to make this meeting grow.
-Because despite the name of the meeting saying ‘State of São Paulo’, the Guarani people have no borders, ”says Danilo Benites.
-“The white man, he has the Constitution, where our rights are.
-But he does not respect what is on paper, so we need to teach the young people who are there to defend our struggle, so we need to teach the young people who are there to defend our struggle ”.
+There are also people from Rio de Janeiro, Paraná, Santa Catarina.
+I am proud to make this meeting grow because despite the name saying ‘State of São Paulo’, the Guarani people have no borders,” says Danilo Benites.
+“The white man has the Constitution, where our rights are.
+But he does not respect what is on paper, so we need to teach the young people who are there to defend our struggle.”

-For Benites, the biggest challenge is to be able to bring young people into the discussion and teach them how to use the available tools, such as social networks, in favor of the fight.
-“The rulers, ruralists, non-indigenous people, allege 'the use of technology' against us, to say that we are no longer Indians.
-So we have to teach young people to use this technology in favor of our struggle ”.
-Between one table and another, the young man was in charge of introducing the leaders and guests, in Portuguese and Guarani, in addition to encouraging the participation of everyone in the audience.
-“I have always participated in political discussions, in the events of the elderly.
-But listening.
-Because I only learned Portuguese when I was 16 years old.
-Then I was able to get more involved and fight more for our causes ”.
+Benites states that a primary challenge is engaging young people in discussions and teaching them to utilize available tools, such as social networks, to support their cause.
+“Rulers, ruralists, and non-indigenous people often allege 'the use of technology' against us, claiming that we are no longer Indigenous.
+Therefore, we must teach young people to use this technology in favor of our struggle.”
+During the event, Benites introduced leaders and guests in both Portuguese and Guarani, while also encouraging audience participation.
+“I have always participated in political discussions and in the events of the elders, mostly by listening.
+I only learned Portuguese when I was 16 years old.
+After that, I was able to get more involved and advocate more for our causes.”